anchit-chandran/ms-blog-langraphjs/readme.md

 ## Who is this guide for?

 This guide is designed for beginners new to LangGraph.js who want to build applications powered by Large Language Models (LLMs).
-I began using LangGraph.js as part of my MSc Computer Science IXN Final Project at UCL.
+I began using LangGraph.js as part of my Microsoft MSc Computer Science IXN Final Project at UCL.
 During my journey, I noticed a need for more beginner-friendly resources, especially for the TypeScript implementation, and found that the official documentation was still in progress.
 Through this guide, I aim to bridge that gap and showcase the potential of LangGraph.js and Langchain for creating LLM-powered products.

 While prior experience with LangGraph.js is not required, familiarity with the Langchain ecosystem and some basic understanding of TypeScript will help you follow the code samples and concepts.